What’s the F-ing Point?

 Should I continue taking this course?
 Probably not.

 So then I dropped the class.
 And I definitely do not regret my decision.
 I later walked up to my friends, and decided to ask them similar questions.
 The result was unsurprising.
 They too had no real answer to why they were taking certain courses.
-Many could not answer why they wanted to attend college besides the idea that their parents want them to or they believe a degree is necessary for their career (in some cases true, in others likely not).
+Many could not answer why they wanted to attend college besides the idea that their parents want them to or they believe a degree is necessary for their career (in most cases true, in others not).

 So what should we do?
 Is there a huge problem, or is this 17-year old kid just ranting about some life-changing realization he thinks he just had?